tomclemen/ABMS_ShortCourse/WorkshopGrid/README.md

 - `deltaT`: the length of a single time step.
 The simulation time is given by the number of `deltaT` time steps that fit into the range defined by `startTime` and `endTime`
 - `pythonVisualization`: a boolean flag that, if set to `true`, prompts the simulation framework to send tick-based data to an external web socket, where it is further processed by a visualization tool.
 See below for how to set up the visualization tool and get a visualized simulation output.
 - `layers`: the layer types that should be included in the simulation
+  - In the directory `Resources`, some exemplary layer input files are provided.
+To use them, please update the `file` key of the `GridLayer` object in the JSON file.
 - `agents`: the agent types that should be included in the simulation
+  - The number of agents can be changed here by updating the value of the `count` key of each agent type.

-For more detailed information on configuration parameters, please click [here](https://mars.haw-hamburg.de/articles/core/model-configuration/index.html).
+For more detailed information on configuration parameters, please view the MARS documentation [here](https://mars.haw-hamburg.de/articles/core/model-configuration/index.html).

 ## Model setup and execution